LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-What is the most used language in programming? - Profanity.
+What is a dying programmer's last program? - Goodbye, world!

 <!--joke-end-->